Eixalde/exo3d/README.md

 - The Sun
 - All eight planets following their trajectory
 - The Moon and Saturn Rings
-- Management of the speed fo the simulator
+- Management of the speed for the simulator
 - Free movement across the system
 - Didactic view : oversized objects for a better sight of all planets.